Kukaloka1/Kukaloka1/README.md

 # Antonio Fernández Ríos
-From music & arts to AI, Web3 & Blockchain
+FullStack Dev focus on Product and Bussines development
 ---

 ##  About Me

-👋 Hello!
+Hello!
 I’m Antonio Fernández Ríos, a **full-stack developer, with a background on finance also, entrepreneur and tech lover** blending **AI, blockchain, and creative tech** to build **innovative, fun, and engaging** digital experiences.

  **From Music & Arts to Tech** — My background in music, finance, and design fuels my passion for building products that mix **creativity & technology**.